datastax/vertex-ai-extension/README.md

- # Vertex AI Extension
+ # Astra DB Vertex AI Extension

-This Vertex AI Extension integrates with Astra DB to allow for CRUD operations to be performed, using natural language, against your Astra Database instance.
+The Astra DB Vertex AI Extension allows users to perform CRUD operations, using natural language, against their Astra databases.
 The supported operations are:

 - readData
 - insertData